Lake Léman: jewel between the Alps and the French Riviera.

 Glacial origin of the lake

-Lake Geneva originates from glacial activity, having formed about 15,000 years ago with the gradual retreat of the RhĂ´ne glacier after the last Ice Age.
-At that time, a vast ice sea, reaching up to 900 meters high, covered the region, extending from the Alps to the current location of Geneva.
-The glacier movements shaped the RhĂ´ne valley and displaced rocks and stones, thus creating the basin of Lake Geneva.
+Lake Geneva originates from glacial activity, having formed about 15,000 years ago with the gradual retreat of the Rhône glacier after the last ice age.
+At that time, a vast ice sea, reaching up to 900 meters in height, covered the region, stretching from the Alps to the current location of Geneva.
+The movements of glaciers shaped the Rhône valley and moved rocks and pebbles, thus creating the basin of Lake Geneva.

 The lake’s role in local history

 Since prehistoric times, Lake Geneva has been a pivotal element in local history.
-The shores of the lake, inhabited since that era, have revealed their secrets through archaeological discoveries exhibited in the museums of Sciez, Nyon, Lausanne, and Geneva.
-The pile dwelling sites of Chens sur Léman and the cupmarked stone of Anthy illustrate this ancient human presence.
+The shores of the lake, inhabited since then, revealed their secrets through archaeological discoveries exhibited in the museums of Sciez, Nyon, Lausanne and Geneva.
+The pile-dwelling sites of Chens sur Léman and the cup-marked stone of Anthy illustrate this ancient human presence.

-In the Middle Ages, the lake was a major commercial axis.
-Mariners transported construction materials, wine, cereals, fish, salt, and cheese, despite occasional disruptions caused by pirates.
-Combat galleys also patrolled the lake during the Delphine-Savoyard wars until the 18th century, leaving historical traces in the villages of Yvoire and Chillon.
+In the Middle Ages, the lake was a major commercial route.
+Mariners transported building materials, wine, cereals, fish, salt and cheese, despite occasional disturbances caused by pirates.
+Combat galleys also patrolled the lake during the Delphino-Savoyard wars until the 18th century, leaving historical traces in the villages of Yvoire and Chillon.

-With the arrival of steamboats in the 19th century, commercial navigation on the lake experienced a revolution, gradually shifting towards pleasure and passenger transport.
-Having become a major tourist activity center, Lake Geneva now offers visitors a wide range of recreational and cultural activities.
+With the arrival of steam boats in the 19th century, commercial navigation on the lake experienced a revolution, gradually shifting toward pleasure and passenger transport.
+Having become a major tourist activity center, Lake Geneva now offers a variety of recreational and cultural activities to its visitors.

 Geography of the lake